10 Simple & Important Agile Retrospective Ground Rules

 Health Check Retro: The 5 Agile Values

 The agile values and principles belong to the basics of a Scrum course.
-Only when you live up to them, you can reach higher agile maturity levels as a team.
-This health check helps you to reflect on the 5 agile Scrum values from a different perspective with your team - and to make them measurable.
-See below for an impression of the questions asked.
+Only when you live up to them, you can reach higher agile maturity levels achieve.
+This health check helps you to reflect on the 5 agile Scrum values from a different perspective with your team and to make them measurable - see below for an insight.

 Note: This retrospective format asks for agreement with the given Health Check items on a scale.